 Jesus from birth to death remains a poor man.
 He did not crave wealth and power or desire to live in the palace (John 6:15).
 But no one can match his generosity.
 He feeds the hungry (John 6:5-15), raised the dead (John 11:38-44), cleansed the lepers (Luke 17:11-19), gave sight to the blind (Matthew 20:29-34), healed various diseases, and drove out demons (Mark 1: 32-34), and gave his life as a ransom for the many (Mark 10:45).
 Jesus' poverty brought riches to anyone who believes in him (2 Corinthians 8:9).
 His generosity and unselfish act on the cross, satisfy the needs of the world.
 He is the most generous man that ever lived.
 The rich can have great things, but the poor can do great things.

 - The Generosity Of The Poor Around Us

-The poor works hard to feed his family.
-Some of them are begging on the streets, others are searching whom to borrow money to buy food for a meal.
-But in spite of poverty, we can see the great evidence of their generosity.
-They can give half or beyond of their food to their hungry neighbors without thinking their next meal.
+The poor works very hard to feed his family.
+Some of them are begging on the streets, others are searching for whom to borrow money to buy food for a meal.
+But despite poverty, we can see the great evidence of their generosity.
+They can give half or beyond of their food to their hungry neighbors without thinking about their next meal.
 They can sacrifice anything they had to meet the needs of their needy neighbors.
 The mind moves most of the rich to give while the heart moves the poor to give.
-The wealthy used their mind in giving, but the poor used their heart in giving.
+The wealthy used their mind in giving, but the poor used their heart to give.

 Why The Poor Gives Out Of Poverty?

-There are many reasons why people gives to others.
-Most of the poor, especially Christians gives out of poverty because of these reasons.
+There are many reasons why people give to others.
+Most of the poor, especially Christians give out of poverty because of these reasons.

 Because love resides in their heart